 Our Remain and Report campaign calls for:

-- New charge of Fail to remain at the scene of a serious injury/fatal collision – penalties should be similar to that of deaths caused by impaired driving.
+- New charge of Fail to remain at the scene of a serious injury/fatal collision – penalties should be similar to that of deaths caused by impaired or unlicensed driving.

 - Requirement to report – drivers in crashes should have to report to the emergency services and to the police, with the latter within two hours.